 The recruit will shadow an experienced moderator to visit at least 5 more centres and academies working towards a position where they are confident to take over and conduct the moderation with only supervision.

-At the end of 3 months the Accounts Director will conduct an appraisal of the recruit’s progress using the checklist below and providing feedback to the recruit and an opportunity for dialogue.
-The recruit will then set 3 key targets for self-improvement with annual review of progress.
+At the end of 3 months, the Accounts Director will conduct an appraisal of the recruit's progress using the checklist below and providing feedback to the recruit and an opportunity for dialogue.
+The recruit will then set 3 key targets for self-improvement with an annual review of progress.

 |Check list item||Achieved|